cea-hpc/modules/doc/source/module.rst

  Print the usage of each sub-command.
 If an argument is given, print the Module-specific help information for the *modulefile*.

+ The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
+It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

 **add** modulefile...

  See **load**.